- Religion and Philosophy»

 During Christs' triumphal entry the religious rulers of the time were attempting to shush the crowd that was lauding Jesus as the Creator King of the universe.
 Jesus' reply to the Pharisees was this...

-How so incredibly interesting that the Hebrew word for stone is eben אָ֫בֶן contains letters of both Father אָ֫בֶ and Son בֶן
+How so incredibly interesting that the Hebrew word for stone is "eben" אָ֫בֶן.
+Its first two letters spell the Hebrew word for Father which is av אָ֫בֶ and Son בֶן

-Both are noted in being the creative presence and power along with the Holy Spirit as stated in Genesis 1.
+Both are noted in being the creative presence and power along with the Holy Spirit as stated in Genesis chapter one.

 If humanity only knew...